cheefoo/chief/README.md

 15. Open https://search-domainname-example.us-east-1.es.amazonaws.com/_plugin/kibana/ from your browser.
 This URL is the endpoint of Elasticsearch Service domain.
 Make sure the access policy of domain is open from your environment.

+At first create two index patterns "chieforders-*" and "chiefjobresults-*".
+Then you can query orders and job results put from KCL application.

 Following screenshot is sample dashboard.
 ![alt tag](https://github.com/rirakuchell/chief/blob/master/chief-samplegraph.png)